matsuand/docs.docker.jp/storage/index.md

   behave in the same ways.

 {% comment %}
+  Volumes also support the use of _volume drivers_, which allow you to store your data on remote hosts or cloud providers, among other possibilities.
 {% endcomment %}
   Volumes also support the use of _volume drivers_, which allow you to store your data on remote hosts or cloud providers, among other possibilities.

 {% comment %}
+- **[Bind mounts](bind-mounts.md)**: Available since the early days of Docker.
+  Bind mounts have limited functionality compared to volumes.
+When you use a bind mount, a file or directory on the _host machine_ is mounted into a container.
+The file or directory is referenced by its full path on the host machine.
+The file or directory does not need to exist on the Docker host already.
+It is created on demand if it does not yet exist.
+Bind mounts are very performant, but they rely on the host machine's filesystem having a specific directory structure available.
+If you are developing new Docker applications, consider using named volumes instead.
+You can't use Docker CLI commands to directly manage bind mounts.
 {% endcomment %}
 - **[Bind mounts](bind-mounts.md)**: Available since the early days of Docker.
   Bind mounts have limited functionality compared to volumes.
 When you use a